Chiaretto di Bardolino – Anteprima 2021

 80% Corvina, 20% Rondinella.
 Light pink.
 Bone dry, the acidity has a little more aggression on the palate, which makes this example particularly suitable for food.
 Citrus aromatics, raspberry flavours and that fresh saline finish.
 Divine Importers £contact

 These top picks are provisional.
 The wines will continue to improve over the next few months and might score differently then.
 Also, some Chiaretto di Bardolino producers were not present in the line-up, presumably as their wines were not yet ready.
-Inevitably, the anteprima came too early for a couple of examples – those containing bubbles may bring a welcome spritz, but lingering fermentation aromas are unattractive.
+Inevitably, the anteprima came too early for some examples – those containing bubbles may bring a welcome spritz, but lingering fermentation aromas are unattractive.
 And while grapefruit is a recognisable citrus component of this wine style, it felt too dominant in some examples.
-Maybe that is down to the chosen cultured yeast employed, or just extreme youth, and perhaps this trait will become less noticeable when the bottles reach the marketplace.
+Maybe that is down to the chosen cultured yeast employed or just extreme youth, and perhaps this trait will become less noticeable when the bottles reach the marketplace.

-A few examples were more strongly coloured and softer styled, and looking back, this correlated with the inclusion of Merlot.
+A few examples were more strongly coloured and softer styled, and looking back; this correlated with the inclusion of Merlot.
 While those wines are valid expressions, I’ve discovered a personal preference for those made with Corvina, Rondinella and Molinara.
 Your mileage may vary.

 Overall, however, the quality was excellent, and there were no faulty samples.
 It’s a tribute to the producers and the careful arrangements made by the Consorzio.

 Chiaretto may be pink, but don’t dismiss it as frivolous.
 The prices are highly competitive for the quality offered.
 As with any rosé, when buying, beware of lightstrike.
-These wines often come in clear glass to show off their colour, which doesn’t protect them from ultra-violet damage.
+These wines often come in clear glass to show off their colour, which doesn’t protect them from ultraviolet damage.

-Summer is coming, and while Chiaretto di Bardolino is enjoyable anytime anywhere, nothing beats taking a glass or two outside on a warm evening.
+Summer is coming, and while Chiaretto di Bardolino is enjoyable anytime, anywhere, nothing beats taking a glass or two outside on a warm evening.
 Preferably there would also be a romantic sunset over Lake Garda – but that would be beyond the pale.